Seeing that Frees Us from Addiction

 The easiest way to promote the growth of insight is to meditate regularly.
 This needs to be done in a certain way if we hope to achieve the best results.
 The ‘7 factors of enlightenment’ are attitudes and mental states that together will greatly increase the likelihood of insight during meditation and include:

-• Mindfulness means recognizing what your brain is doing at any given moment (e.g. fantasizing, getting angry, or listening)
+Mindfulness means remebering to recognize what your brain is doing at any given moment (e.g. fantasizing, getting angry, or listening).

-• Curiosity means investigating what is arising in our mind in a fresh way
+Curiosity means investigating what is arising in our mind with close attention and interest.

-• Joy arises in meditation as we develop deeper concentration (see my previous post on jhanas).
-Focusing on this joy can move us even into a deeper state of single-pointed concentration.
+Joy arises in meditation as we relax the body and let go.
+Focusing on this joy can move us into an even deeper state of stillness.